utdal/openroadm_exporter/README.md

-# Junos Exporter
+# OpenROADM Exporter
-A Prometheus exporter that collects metrics from Junos devices using SSH NETCONF sessions and exposes them via HTTP, ready for collection by Prometheus.
+A Prometheus exporter that collects metrics from OpenROADM devices using SSH NETCONF sessions and exposes them via HTTP, ready for collection by Prometheus.

 ## Getting Started
-Start junos_exporter with a valid configuration file using the --config.path flag.
+Start openroadm_exporter with a valid configuration file using the --config.path flag.
 To then collect the metrics of a device, pass the 'config' and 'target' parameter to the exporter's web interface.
-For example, http://exporter:9347/metrics?config=default&target=192.168.1.1.
+For example, http://exporter:9930/metrics?config=default&target=192.168.1.1.

 Promethues configuraiton:
 ```
 scrape_configs:
-  - job_name: junos
+  - job_name: openroadm
     static_configs:
       - targets:
         - device1